pyjamabrah/pyjamabrah/content/products/c-language/index.md

           rating: 4.9
           review: "I am the creator of the course so obviously this has to be the best course on this topic on the planet.
 I should also specify that my review is heavily biased."
       compare:
-        - feature: "this is a sample feature.
-This feature is rather long. too long actually"
+        - feature: "Teach with insights at the CPU level."
           us: true
-          others: true
+          others: false
-        - feature: "This another feature"
+        - feature: "Cover Assembly Language and Machine code."
           us: true
           others: false
-        - feature: "this is a sample feature.
-This feature is rather long. too long actually"
+        - feature: "Cover the toolchain utilities like compiler, assembler, linker and debug tools like GDB?"
           us: true
+          others: false
+        - feature: "Cover basic syntax of the language?"
+          us: true
           others: true
-        - feature: "This another feature"
-          us: true
-          others: false
       faqs:
+        - q: "Is this course good for beginners?"
+          a: "Yes!
+The course is taught as if the learner has no idea about the C programming language."
+          open: "open"
         - q: "Why is the course validity 365 days?"
           a: "We need to maintain the servers that host the courses.
 At the moment we have enough capital to keep the server afloat for another until.
 We are striving to make this a lifetime access course.
 As the funds trickle in, we will revisit the validity and might update it for all the enrolled learners."
-          open: "open"
         - q: "Do I need a special machine configuration to take this course?"
           a: "No!
 All you will need is an internet connection and the Chrome browser.
 The hands-on examples and lab work is based on GitHub codespaces platform."
         - q: "Why is a GitHub account needed?"
           a: "The Experiments and Labs are based on the GitHub provided Codespaces virtual machine.
 Codespaces will enable a common work environment for all the learners and avoid the hassle of special setup."
-          open: ""
-        - q: "Is this course good for begineers?"
-          a: "Yes!"
+        - q: "Why is a GitHub account needed?"
+          a: "The Experiments and Labs are based on the GitHub provided Codespaces virtual machine.
+Codespaces will enable a common work environment for all the learners and avoid the hassle of special setup."
 ---

 ## Why Learn C?